 Harry Mok began his entrepreneurial career in the entertainment industry early on due to his well-known expertise in the martial arts field.
-He has been inducted into 16 Black Belt and World Masters Halls of Fame, has received the “Presidential Gold Champion Award,” and the “Presidential Lifetime Achievement Award.”
+He was inducted into more than 16 Black Belt and World Masters Halls of Fame, has received the “Presidential Gold Champion Award,” and the “Presidential Lifetime Achievement Award.”
 Harry began his early training at the age of 8, performing Lion Dancing (Martin Jue) and studying Shotokan (Norman Fong), Choy Lay Fut (Doc Fai Wong), Sil Lum (Wing Lam), Kajukenbo/Jukendo (Earl Boles Sr.) and holds the rank of 9th degree in the Kajukenbo Gaylord Method under SGM Pete Morales.

 Compelled to express his martial arts talents and bring martial arts awareness to the screen, Harry began working as an actor/stuntman, performing and/or starring in such films as Rambo II, Uncommon Valor, TC 2000, Talons of the Eagle, Femme Fontaine, For Life or Death, College Kickboxers, The Vineyard, Tiger Claws II, Ninja Busters, Forbidden Power, and others.